Recency bias is a nasty deceiver, but it can be avoided if you know what to look for.

 Tips to Prevent Recency Bias Moving Forward

-Avoiding temptation is difficult for the best of us, but here are some additional tips to help keep you on track and avoid falling prey to recency bias.
+Avoiding recency bias is difficult, even for the best of investors.
+Here are a few suggestions to help keep you on track and avoid falling prey to recency bias.

 - Seek an accurate picture of your financial assets and liabilities.
-Personal Capital’s free financial tools allow you to link all of your financial accounts, including your bank, investment, retirement, credit card accounts, and more to see all of your money in one place.
+Personal Capital’s free financial tools allow you to link all of your financial accounts, including your bank, investment, retirement, credit card accounts, cryptocurrency, and more to see all of your money in one place.
 Understanding exactly where you stand financially is a good first step to making sound portfolio decisions.

 - Set achievable financial goals based on your long-term needs.
 A good way to track your long-term goals is the Personal Capital Retirement Planner.
 It’s an easy-to-use calculator that will help you project your portfolio’s ability to reach your retirement spending goals.

 - Consider professional assistance.
 It can be hard not to react to the market, and rules of thumb can only get you so far.
 After all, this is your nest egg.
 A professional financial advisor who is a fiduciary (meaning they’re legally obligated to act in your best interest) can help you take emotions out of your investing decision-making.

-Keeping recency bias out of your investment decisions is difficult, but it’s not impossible.
+Keeping recency bias out of your investment decisions is challenging — but it’s not impossible.
 The next time you’re tempted to buy because the market is up, or sell because it’s down, ask yourself if those actions align with your overarching strategy.
-In the long run, you’ll likely be much better off by sticking to a good plan and not attempting to time your way around market movements.
+In the long run, you’ll likely be much better off sticking to a good plan and not attempting to time your way around market movements.